 Honolu is set down a sloped street right next to the end of the skywalk leading from Ebisu Station.
 The counter can seat six people if everyone squeezes, but luckily they also have some Japanese-style low tables set away for small groups in the loft.
-The main attraction here is halal ramen, made with ingredients certified by the MHC (Malaysia Halal Corporation) and with quite a few options to choose from.
-These include some more creative ventures – Tom Yum or Karaage ramen, anyone?
+The main attraction here is chicken-based halal ramen, made with ingredients certified by the MHC (Malaysia Halal Corporation) and with quite a few options to choose from.
+These include some more creative ventures, such as Tom Yum or Karaage ramen, although it seems like they retired their very green pak chee ramen.

-The fried chicken ramen, on the other hand, was topped with good-sized chunks of chicken (more pan-fried than deep-fried, although there was definitely a hint of flour) and had a nice depth to it.
-The broth was denser and heavier than you'd expect from your average chicken soup, and was closer in taste to a classic miso or tonkotsu ramen – albeit a non-haram version.
+We had the fried chicken ramen, which was topped with good-sized chunks of chicken (more pan-fried than deep-fried, although there was definitely a hint of flour) and had a nice depth to it.
+The broth was denser and heavier than you'd expect from your average toripaitan chicken soup, and was closer in taste to a classic miso or tonkotsu ramen – albeit a non-haram version.

 A special mention goes to their halal-certified Nikkoken gyoza, which are made with chicken and tofu.
 As self-declared gyoza aficionados, we ordered a plate each (who wants to share?), and with the prices very reasonable (ramen is ¥780-¥980, gyoza ¥580), it won't even put a massive dent in your wallet to do the same.

 In the evening, their menu expands to include takoyaki, sukiyaki and other more substantial dishes.
-Honolu have a few branches across the city and one in their native Osaka, but note that only the ones in Nihonbashi, Ebisu and Osaka serve a halal menu.
 There's also a small praying corner tucked away in the loft.
-Whether you're Muslim or not, Honolu are worth checking out for their slightly different take on ramen.
+Honolu have a few branches across the city and one in their native Osaka, but note that only the ones in Ebisu and Osaka serve a halal menu (and also serve non-halal ramen, but always made with separate utensils, on separate workbenches and served in clearly marked bowls).

 |Venue name:||Honolu Ebisu||Contact:|